Mister7F/PowerCursors/README.md

     The command is `power_cursor_select`, with an argument "forward" being either `true` or `false`.

+    With the "extend" argument, you can keep the current selection.

 * ### Activate all cursors

     It activates all cursors.
 Now when you move or edit, all cursors will respond, just like how the native multiple-cursor works in Sublime Text.